TetraTechGitRTP/General/README.md

 4) Create a GitHub account using your TetraTech email address at www.github.com.

 # Creating new repository
-1) Project manager should navigate to the Tetra
+1) The Project manager should log into the main TT git account using the following:
+    Username = TetraTechGitRTP
+    Password = !!Tt123456
+2) Once logged in, click on the repositories tab.

 2) Open command line by clicking the start menu and typing "cmd" and hit ENTER.
 3) Navigate to where you'd like to store all Tetra Tech repo files.
 We suggest C:\GitHub and use it in the rest of these examples.
 4) In the command line type "git clone https://github.com/BRPickard/Temp_TetraTech_Tutorial.git" and hit ENTER.